/ /

 • Trailhead Location

 First, it’s worth noting that the road to get to the trailhead is a disaster.
 It’s uphill the whole way, unpaved, and more than a little bumpy.
-We definitely recommend both a 4WD vehicle and high clearance, though somehow we saw a Prius at the parking lot?
-Not sure how that happened.

 Take it slow, and you’ll be fine.
 We borrowed my mom’s SUV because we weren’t sure that our minivan was going to make it.

-This hike was our first foray into the North Cascades, and it set the bar REALLY high for everything else to come.
-It’s a hard hike climbing steadily and gaining over 800 feet per mile – with several false summits where you’ll think you’ve made it and SURPRISE MORE CLIMBING!
+It’s a tough hike climbing steadily and gaining over 800 feet per mile – with several false summits where you’ll think you’ve made it and SURPRISE MORE CLIMBING!

-The climb is beautiful though, with views back towards Mount Baker in the distance, and wildflowers galore in July.
 Over the course of the climb, you’ll progress from dense forest and babbling brooks to granite slabs and rocky terrain.

 Eventually, you’ll reach the star of the show – a gorgeous perched lake with the backdrop of the Cascade Range.
 AKA nature’s best imitation of an infinity pool.
-The lookout is a bit further, and you’ll have to do some scrambling to get there.

 The views from the lookout are great, and you can spend the night there.
 It’s first-come-first-served, which means you’ll need to start the hike at sunrise in the summer because demand is so high.
-You’ll also need a backcountry permit

 This hike is truly spectacular, but it’s not for the faint of heart.
 Bring plenty of water, food, and sun protection for the climb.

-Read Next: The 9 Best Hikes in North Cascades National Park
+Read Next: The Best Hikes in North Cascades National Park

-Boroughs Mountain (Mount Rainier National Park)
+The Burroughs Mountain Trail (Mount Rainier National Park)

 • Length: 9 miles